Draw-In-Mind: Rebalancing Designer-Painter Roles in Unified Multimodal Models Benefits Image Editing: Experiments

 During training, we use AdamW as the optimizer and keep most hyperparameters unchanged for simplicity.
 For DIM-4.6B-T2I, we first warm up by training only the connector for one epoch with a learning rate of $2\times10^{-5}$, then jointly train the connector and SANA1.5-1.6B for eight epochs with the same rate and a batch size of 256.
 For DIM-4.6B-Edit, we set the batch size to 32, training on UltraEdit for 10 epochs at a $1\times10^{-4}$ learning rate, then finetuning on DIM-Edit for 50 epochs at a $1\times10^{-5}$ learning rate.
 During inference, GPT-4o serves as the designer unless otherwise specified.

-Although the primary focus of this paper is image editing, we also evaluate DIM-4.6B-T2I on T2I generation to verify the effectiveness of the proposed DIM-T2I.
-Specifically, we assess semantic alignment using GenEval~\citep{geneval} scores and perceptual quality using the FID on the MJHQ-30K~\citep{mjhq30k}.
-Following MetaQuery~\citep{metaquery} and Emu3~\citep{metaquery}, we leverage an LLM to rewrite the original prompt for GenEval evaluation.
+Although the primary focus of this paper is image editing, we evaluate DIM-4.6B-T2I on T2I benchmarks to verify the effectiveness of DIM-T2I.
+We report the GenEval~\citep{geneval} scores and MJHQ-30K~\citep{mjhq30k} FID.
+Following MetaQuery~\citep{metaquery} and Emu3~\citep{metaquery}, we test LLM-rewritten prompts for GenEval evaluation.
 For image editing, we report scores on the recently proposed ImgEdit~\citep{uniworld} and GEdit-Bench-EN~\citep{step1x-edit} benchmarks, using GPT-4.1 for evaluation to ensure fair comparison with existing results.
+We also report results on MagicBrush~\citep{magicbrush} to show the performance on automated metrics.